 Overheating in the Pug Dog Breed

 The muzzle houses the complex system of ‘turbinates’ which bestow upon dogs the amazing ability to smell tiny traces of substances completely undetectable to man.
-More importantly, this muzzle provides a dog with an extremely efficient cooling system.
+More importantly, this muzzle provides the dog with an extremely efficient cooling system.

 Never leave your Pug alone in the car on a warm day, the usual risk of overheating in cars which normal dog owners work to avoid is increased considerably with your Pug.